morena1001/APDS-9930-Driver/README.md

 # APDS9930 Ambient Light and Proximity Sensor
 This driver was developed for STM32 MCUs, and specifically for the STM32F302R8.
 For the sensor, I used a breakout board from Keyestudio 48 in 1 Sensor Kit.

+Header file is in */Core/Inc*, and Source file is in */Core/Src*.
 To use in non STM32F3s, the indcluded header file in line 13 of *APDS9930.h* should be changed to your version.
 For example, if using an STM32F4, change that file to "stm32f4xx_hal.h".

 Currently, sensor intilization function only enables ambient light sensor as an interrupt, **but future updates will allow for quicker customization of initilization.**